 Some owners get tired of having their furniture and themselves constantly scratched and think this is an acceptable solution.

-Declawing a Maine Coon is not a manicure, but instead a major surgery, whereby the last bone of a cat’s fingers and toes are amputated.
-Banned in many countries, declawing causes significant pain to your cat, for the rest of its life.
+Declawing a Maine Coon is major surgery, whereby the last bone of a cat’s fingers and toes are amputated.
+Banned in many countries, declawing causes significant pain to a cat, for the rest of its life.
 Declawed Maine Coons cannot defend themselves, hunt, or climb.
-The only case where this is a positive thing is when you avoid complications caused by tumors or large wounds in a claw.
-But, only one claw would be removed, not all of them.
+Only declawing to avoid further medical complications is acceptable.

 Keeping your Maine Coon outside of the house is not an option either, because it can get stolen, due to its high price.
 Nonetheless, there are many other alternatives that will not hurt the cat and enable you to enjoy your time with it, avoiding unwanted scratches.